React vs Respond to Challenging Times

 So how do you balance these conflicting ideas, maintain a positive environment, and keep employees engaged in a positive future?

-Strong communication skills are important for a manager.
-How often do you communicate to your team members?
-Do you work across departments to insure everyone is focused on the success of the company.
-It’s tempting to take a break and not be so involved, yet communication is the only way you can reframe employee’s focus from react to respond.
+Strong communication skills are essential for a manager.
+How often do you communicate with your team members?
+Do you work across departments to ensure everyone is focused on the success of the company?
+It’s tempting to take a break and not be so involved, yet communication is the only way you can reframe employee’s focus from reacting to respond.

 Why not create a communication plan at the beginning of each month.
 What you could include: 1:1 meetings with individuals, a weekly department meeting, emails on upcoming deliverables and any other important information that allows the employee to be informed and feel that you are right there with them.

-Managing employees is always a two way communication track: encourage your employees by your own behaviors to participate and communicate.
+Managing employees is always a two-way communication track: encourage your employees by your behaviors to participate and communicate.